 1. They Educate Themselves.

 Educate yourself.
-Wise people learn the basics of personal finance, including information about budgeting, retirement accounts, mortgages, and life insurance.
-You can’t make solid decisions about money without a deep understanding of all of the elements involved in your finances.
+Wise people learn the basics of personal finance, including budgeting, retirement accounts, mortgages, and life insurance.
+You can’t make reliable decisions about money without a deep understanding of all of the elements involved in your finances.

 2. They Are Disciplined.